How To Fix A Saturated Septic Leach Field

 -

 Wait for the bacteria and enzymes to do their work.
-This can take several days or weeks, depending on the size of the leach field and the extent of the saturation.
-Do not use chemicals like bleach or anti-microbial soap as this will negatively effect the helpful bacteria.
+This can take several days, weeks, or even months depending on the size of the leach field and the extent of the biomat buildup.
+Do not use chemicals like bleach or anti-microbial soap as this will kill the helpful bacteria eating the biomat.

 -